kashishsolan20-bit/5-min-quiz/README.md

 #  5-Minute Quiz

-An interactive quiz project built using HTML, CSS, and JavaScript.
+A responsive and interactive 5-Minute Quiz Web Application built using HTML, CSS, and JavaScript.
+The project allows users to attempt a quick quiz within a limited time, providing instant feedback and a final score at the end.
+It is designed with a simple and user-friendly interface to enhance user engagement and experience.

 ## Features